French aircraft carrier Charles de Gaulle: Trials and technical problems

-(left), the first nuclear-powered aircraft carrier, and Charles de Gaulle (right), at that time the newest nuclear carrier, both steaming in the Mediterranean Sea on 16 May 2001.
+(top), the first nuclear-powered aircraft carrier, and Charles de Gaulle (bottom), at that time the newest nuclear carrier, both steaming in the Mediterranean Sea on 16 May 2001.

 Charles de Gaulle entered sea trials in 1999 which identified the need to extend the flight deck to safely operate the E-2C Hawkeye.
 This operation sparked negative publicity, as the same tests had been conducted on Foch and Clemenceau when the F-8E (FN) Crusader fighter had been introduced.
 The 5 million francs for the extension was 0.025% of the total budget for the Charles de Gaulle project.

 The ship left Toulon for her fourteenth and final sea trial on 24 October 2000.
 During the night of 9–10 November, in the Western Atlantic while en route toward Norfolk, Virginia, the port propeller broke, and the ship had to return to Toulon to have a replacement fitted.
 Although the supplier, Atlantic Industrie, was not believed to have intentionally been at fault, it was nevertheless blamed for poor-quality construction.
 Not long after the French defence minister ordered an investigation on quality management, a fire destroyed the archives of the supplier.
 As a temporary solution, the less advanced spare propellers of Clemenceau were used, limiting the maximum speed to 25 kn instead of the contractual 27 kn.

 On 5 March 2001, Charles de Gaulle returned to sea with the ex-Clemenceau propellers and reached 25.2 kn on her trials.

 On 16 September 2001 the French press reported slightly higher than acceptable radioactivity levels aboard Charles de Gaulle, thought to be caused by a faulty isolation element.
 It was later discovered that the radioactivity levels matched the design, but that the regulations concerning acceptable radioactivity levels had changed.
 While the United States was preparing its response to the 11 September attacks in the form of Operation Enduring Freedom, French media complained about the lack of deployable French military power.
 At the same time, the Defence Commission reported the maintenance of the Fleet to be substandard.
 In this context, Charles de Gaulle, then under repairs, was again an object of criticism, with former President Valéry Giscard d'Estaing describing it as a "half-aircraft-carrier" and requesting the launching of the second carrier vessel (named PA2) to guarantee an availability rate of 100%.